marianmeres/data-to-sql-params/README.md

 // and now execute the statement await db.query(sql, values);

-// or we can use the named map (if the db supports it), eg: await db.run('update foo set c = $c where id = $id', map);
+// or we can use the named map manually (if the db supports it), eg: await db.run('update foo set c = $c where id = $id', map);
 ```